Opelobami/Onyx-DataDNA-FP20-PowerBI-Analytical-Challenge-Projects/README.md

-# Onyx DataDNA & FP20 Analytical Challenge projects
+# Onyx DataDNA & FP20 PowerBI Analytical Challenge projects
 This repository documents my participation in the monthly Onyx dataDNA and FP20 analytical challenges.
 Each challenge presents a real-world business scenario requiring structured data cleaning, analysis, visualization, and insight generation.

 The goal of this repository is to showcase my ability to: